RoelofSetsFire/data-processing-1/info/20 Components.md

 *Only available in the February-March period.*

-The first part of this course is the design track, where we'll dive into understanding what good visulisations are, what theoretical principles should be applyed and what good practices are desiging a good visualisation.
+The first part of this course is the design track, where we'll dive into understanding what good visulisations are, what theoretical principles should be applyed and what good practices are for desiging a good visualisation.

 ![Colin Ware](book-visual.jpg){:.inline}